yWorks/yfiles-angular-integration-basic/README.md

 <img src="./src/assets/yfiles-logo.svg" alt="yFiles logo" height="100"/>

-# yFiles integration for Angular CLI
+# yFiles integration for Angular

-This sample application serves as a basic scaffold of how to integrate [yFiles for HTML](https://www.yfiles.com/the-yfiles-sdk/web/yfiles-for-html) in an [Angular CLI](https://cli.angular.io/) application.
+This sample application serves as a basic scaffold of how to integrate [yFiles for HTML](https://www.yfiles.com/the-yfiles-sdk/web/yfiles-for-html) in an [Angular](https://angular.dev/) application.

 **To run this project, a valid [yFiles for HTML](https://www.yfiles.com/the-yfiles-sdk/web/yfiles-for-html) version is required.
 You can evaluate yFiles 60 days free of charge on [my.yworks.com](https://my.yworks.com/signup?product=YFILES_HTML_EVAL).**